MechanicalRock/twitter-blurb-generator/module2/index.md

 Before we get to the development, let's find out what is OpenAI and how should you use it? <br/>
 OpenAI is known for developing advanced language models, such as GPT (Generative Pre-trained Transformer), which can generate human-like text based on given prompts or inputs.
 OpenAI also provides an API (Application Programming Interface) that allows developers to access and utilize the power of these language models in their own applications, products, or services.

-To use the OpenAI API, you need to follow these steps:

-* Sign up for an OpenAI account: Visit the OpenAI website and create an account.
-You may need to provide some information and agree to their terms and conditions.

-* Obtain API credentials: Once you have an account, you will need to obtain API credentials.
-OpenAI will provide you with an API key, which is a unique identifier that grants you access to the API services.

 For the purpose of this workshop, we have provided you with OpenAI credentials, saving you from the hustle of going through the sign-up process.

 #### Change generateBlurb.ts to call OpenAI